StreetFighterLan123/hello/Readme.txt

-Hi my name is Omar.
-I'm trying to make a Hangman Game.

 For some reason it says "Mahallon" is making edits (even though it's me from my Raspberry Pi) and it says Tanveer Ansari is making edits (which is me from a Laptop).